|Home||Sailing Greece||Yacht charters||Charter guide||Gulets|

 For Australians, an ICC can be more complicated to obtain.

-Note, that sometimes the Greek port authorities still require two of these sailing licenses - also one for a crew member - but this second license should just be on the level of competent crew or up.
+Note, that sometimes the Mediterranean port authorities still require two of these sailing licenses - also one for a crew member - but this second license should just be on the level of competent crew or up.
+If this happens in Greece, one of your crewman can simply sign a form stating that he or she is at competent crew level, even when she/he hasn't got any certification.

 Also, have a look at my navigation course and my anchoring & Mediterranean mooring course before considering to sail Greece without a skipper.